 Compatible NAS and network control

 For high quality music playback and for ease of use, Sforzato recommends using specially created NAS (music library) such as Fidata, Soundgenic, Melco Syncrets, etc. Any NAS server will also work with Sforzato if the software Twonky Media or MinimServer is installed on them.
-Other servers are not supported.

 Control of NAS‐DSP Sforzato set on a network is possible via smartphone or tablet with DLNA / OpenHome compatible controllers.
 For Android devices, they’re Linn Kinsky and Kazoo, Fidata Music App, and Bubble UPnP.
 For iOS — Songbook HD and PlugPlayer.